mel-johnston/reading-notes/README.md

 Hi, my name is Melanie.
 I'm new to programming but enjoy learning languages and building things.

 ## Growth Mindset
-Growth mindset allows you to change and adapt to any situation.
+Growth mindset allows you to change and adapt to *any* situation.
 When encountering obstacles, if you have a growth mindset, you will be better prepared to tackle problem instead of giving up.

-**3 reminders to stay in a growth mindset:**
+**Some reminders to stay in a growth mindset:**
 - You don't have to do it alone, there are endless resources
 - You don't have to learn it all once, practice and skill take time
 - Making it fun will help you enjoy the process of learning